-Coursework provides you with an opportunity to do some independent research into a topic.
-The research you do will involve looking for information in published sources such as textbooks, encyclopedias, journals, TV, radio and on the internet.
+In some subjects you will have an opportunity to do some independent research into a topic.
+The research you do may involve looking for information in published sources such as textbooks, encyclopedias, journals, TV, radio and on the internet.

 Using information from published sources (including the internet) as the basis for your coursework is a good way to demonstrate your knowledge and understanding of a subject.
 You must take care how you use this material though - you cannot copy it and claim it as your own work